-Mr. Harig served in the US Air Force and Army Reserve for a total of 10 years.
-Randy is a founding member of The Clocktower Bourbon and Cigar Club, an organization founded to further communication and good will between the senior military leadership and community leaders.
+Mr. Harig served in the U.S. Air Force and Army Reserve for 10 years.
+Mr. Harig is a founding member of The Clocktower Bourbon and Cigar Club, an organization founded to further communication and goodwill between the senior military leadership and community leaders.
 Mr. Harig serves as the San Antonio Chamber representative to the Commander of Army South.

-In December 2013, Mr. Harig retired and sold his company as President and CEO of RH Medical Inc., marketing and distribution firm serving U.S. and the Republic of Mexico.
-Randy most recently served in the position of Business Development for OfficeSource Ltd.
+In December 2013, Mr. Harig retired and sold his company as president and CEO of RH Medical Inc., a marketing and distribution firm serving the U.S. and Mexico.
+Mr. Harig most recently served in the position of business development for OfficeSource Ltd.

-Randy was appointed Chairman of Texas Research and Technology Foundation (TRTF) in December 2016.
-Since then he has redirected the focus of the foundation by forming VelocityTX and developing an innovation hub in downtown San Antonio focusing on the life and bio sciences.
-On September 1, 2017 Mr. Harig changed position to President and CEO of TRTF to oversee the growth of this hub.
-Randy was then appointed to President and CEO of VelocityTX to oversee both VelocityTX and TRTF, as of March of 2018 with additional hires Mr. Harig now maintains the position of CEO of both companies.
+Mr. Harig was appointed Chairman of Texas Research and Technology Foundation (TRTF) in December 2016.
+Since then he has redirected the focus of the foundation by forming VelocityTX and developing an innovation hub in downtown San Antonio focusing on bio sciences.
+On September 1, 2017, Mr. Harig changed position to president and CEO of TRTF to oversee its growth.
+Mr. Harig was then appointed to president and CEO of VelocityTX to oversee both VelocityTX and TRTF.
+As of March of 2018, Mr. Harig is CEO of both companies.

 Randy has four children, five grandsons and a granddaughter.
 He is active in outdoor sports such as golf, hunting, fishing and bicycling around town.
 He and his wife Kay enjoy traveling around the world extensively.

 Mr. Linson’s civic responsibilities are many and varied.
-He is the former President of the Alamo City Black Chamber of Commerce and the San Antonio Food Bank, as well as former Chairman of the Greater Chamber of Commerce’s Legislative Committee and former Chairman of the Youth Committee of the SA Chamber of the American Red Cross, and former Vice President of the local branch of the NAACP.
+He is the former president of the Alamo City Black Chamber of Commerce and the San Antonio Food Bank, as well as former Chairman of the Greater Chamber of Commerce’s Legislative Committee.
+Mr. Linson is also former Chairman of the Youth Committee of the SA Chamber of the American Red Cross, and former Vice President of the local branch of the NAACP.
 Mr. Linson is a member of the Executive Committee.

 Ms. Barrera is the founding president and CEO of LiftFund, the largest micro and small business lender in the United States.
 Established in 1994 as Accion Texas Inc., LiftFund provides loans and training to businesses in 13 states including Texas.
 The nonprofit has disbursed more than 16,000 loans totaling more than $190 million.

-For more than a decade, Julie has played a role in communicating the stories of some of Texas’ most iconic brands including Spurs Sports & Entertainment, LIVESTRONG and the George W. Bush Presidential Center.
+For more than a decade, Ms. Bedingfield has played a role in communicating the stories of some of Texas’ most iconic brands, including Spurs Sports & Entertainment, LIVESTRONG and the George W. Bush Presidential Center.
 Her focus, both then and now, is helping companies and clients tell their story in an effective and compelling manner.
-At H-E-B, Julie is one of many Partners working to help tell H-E-B’s story and working to impact the lives of Texans.
+At H-E-B, Ms. Bedingfield is one of many Partners working to help tell H-E-B’s story and working to impact the lives of Texans.

-She graduated from The University of Texas at Austin with Bachelors’ of Science in both Public Relations and Political Communication.
-Julie serves on the boards of It’s Time Texas and San Antonio Sports.
+She graduated from The University of Texas at Austin with a Bachelor of Science in both Public Relations and Political Communication.
+Ms. Bedingfield serves on the boards of It’s Time Texas and San Antonio Sports.

 Jeanne Bennett joined the Board in 2005.
 She heads up the Private Banking/Wealth Services Group for Amegy Bank’s central Texas region.
-Ms. Bennett’s banking experience spans over 27 years with the past 22 years at Compass Bank.
-As a Senior Vice-President/Private Banking Manager, her focus is primarily on medical account relationships.
+Ms. Bennett’s banking experience spans over 27 years, with the past 22 years at Compass Bank.
+As a senior vice president and private banking manager, her focus is primarily on medical account relationships.
 Ms. Bennett’s primary role is to assist in the establishment and maintenance of depository and loan accounts along with identifying other areas where she can add value to the customer.

-Linda has always been extremely active in the community, serving on numerous boards including the North Chamber (12 years), American Diabetes Association (both local and state), Arts San Antonio, and National Association of Women Business Owners (NAWBO), to name a few.
-She is still extremely active in NAWBO, having held many leadership positions over the years -- including President.
+Ms. Elliott has always been active in the community, serving on numerous boards including the North Chamber (12 years), American Diabetes Association (both local and state), Arts San Antonio and National Association of Women Business Owners (NAWBO).
+She is still active in NAWBO, having held many leadership positions over the years–including president.

-Among his community activities, he serves as president of the Bexar Metro 9-1-1 Network District, past chair of SER Jobs for Progress of SA, a past-president and lifetime trustee of Boysville of Texas, and director-emeritus and lifetime member of the San Antonio Livestock Exposition.
+Among his community activities, he serves as president of the Bexar Metro 9-1-1 Network District, past chair of SER Jobs for Progress of SA, past president and lifetime trustee of Boysville of Texas and director-emeritus and lifetime member of the San Antonio Livestock Exposition.
 In the business community, he was a 2013 Junior Achievement of South Texas inductee into the San Antonio Business Hall of Fame, elected Outstanding Restaurateur of the Year in 2009 by the San Antonio Restaurant Association, and is a Hall of Honor member of the Texas Restaurant Association.

-Hasslocher is also an avid outdoorsman, and serves on the board of the Texas Parks & Wildlife’s “Operation Game Thief” (an anti-poaching initiative), past president and CEO of the Texas Deer Association, and chairman/advisory member of the Wildlife Management Program at Southwest Texas Junior College.
+Mr. Hasslocher is also an avid outdoorsman and serves on the board of the Texas Parks & Wildlife’s “Operation Game Thief” (an anti-poaching initiative).
+He is the past president and CEO of the Texas Deer Association and chairman/advisory member of the Wildlife Management Program at Southwest Texas Junior College.

 Robert Hromas, MD

-Mr. Kurth serves on numerous boards, such as the National Association of Railroad Trial Counsel, the Bexar County Bar Association, the San Antonio Golf Association, the San Antonio Fiesta Commission serving as President in 2005.
+Mr. Kurth serves on numerous boards, such as the National Association of Railroad Trial Counsel, the Bexar County Bar Association, the San Antonio Golf Association and the San Antonio Fiesta Commission, serving as president in 2005.
 He also serves as Chairman for Bexar County Precinct 3033, and was the former president of the American Indian Law Section of the State Bar of Texas.

-Gerald Lee is an Associate with Andrade – Van de Putte & Associates, a full-scale lobby firm.
-Gerald has over twenty-five years of government and public affairs experience.
-Gerald has served as Regional Director of Government Relations for the American Cancer Society, Vice President of Governmental Affairs for The Greater San Antonio Chamber of Commerce, Vice President of Governmental Affairs for the San Antonio Hispanic Chamber of Commerce, Governmental Affairs Director for the San Antonio Board of Realtors, Chief of Staff to a San Antonio City Councilman, Legislative Aide to a State Representative, and owned his own firm.
+Gerald Lee is an associate with Andrade – Van de Putte & Associates, a full-scale lobby firm.
+Mr. Lee has over 25 years of government and public affairs experience.
+He has served as Regional Director of Government Relations for the American Cancer Society, Vice President of Governmental Affairs for The Greater San Antonio Chamber of Commerce, Vice President of Governmental Affairs for the San Antonio Hispanic Chamber of Commerce, Governmental Affairs Director for the San Antonio Board of Realtors, Chief of Staff to a San Antonio City Councilman, Legislative Aide to a State Representative and owned his own firm.

-Gerald Lee previously served as a Board of Trustee on the VIA Metropolitan Transit Authority and the Alamo Area Metropolitan Planning Organization.
+Mr. Lee previously served as a Board of Trustee on the VIA Metropolitan Transit Authority and the Alamo Area Metropolitan Planning Organization.
 He is the past Vice Chairman of the Board of Directors of Lifetime Recovery.
-Gerald is a member of the Rotary Club of San Antonio.
-He is a graduate of the 25th Anniversary Class of Leadership San Antonio.
-He is a past board member of Big Brothers Big Sisters of San Antonio, San Antonio State Hospital Volunteer Council, and American Lung Association.
-Gerald is active in his church, Laurel Heights United Methodist Church, where he has served on numerous committees.
+He is a member of the Rotary Club of San Antonio and a graduate of the 25th Anniversary Class of Leadership San Antonio.
+He is a past board member of Big Brothers Big Sisters of San Antonio, San Antonio State Hospital Volunteer Council and American Lung Association.
+Mr. Lee is active in his church, Laurel Heights United Methodist Church, where he has served on numerous committees.

 J. Rick Lewis